kernalmix3612/Data-Mining-Decision-Tree-implementation/README.txt

 -Ecoli.csv
 -Ecoli_test.csv

-The following guide will tell you how to run these code.
+The following guide will tell you how to run this code.

 Program execution steps: